Cart 0

 ARTIST BIO

 After attending the New York Film Academy in 1997, Christina moved to New York City permanently.
 She earned a BA from the City University of New York, where she studied set design under Tony Award winner Beowulf Boritt.
-During that time, Christina worked as co-producer and production designer for Pistolero Films on numerous productions and designed scenery for a number of plays in Manhattan.
+During that time, Christina worked on numerous productions as co-producer and production designer for Pistolero Films and designed scenery for a number of plays in Manhattan.

-Christina started painting during the production of the award winning independent film "Liar's Pendulum" as the script required numerous paintings for a warehouse scene.
-The movie featured paintings that were designed by the director Andrew W. Flores and executed by Christina and her art department, as well as some of Christina's original paintings.
-These paintings, alongside other artifacts from the film were displayed at an exhibit during the Staten Island Film Festival.
-Christina continued painting after the production was over but took a break when she enrolled in the Interior Architecture and Design MFA program at the Academy of Art University.
+Christina began painting while working on the award-winning independent film Liar's Pendulum, which required numerous paintings for a warehouse scene.
+The film featured works designed by director Andrew W. Flores and executed by Christina and her art department, along with several of her original pieces.
+These paintings, along with other artifacts from the film, were later exhibited at the Staten Island Film Festival.
+Christina continued painting after the production but took a break to pursue an MFA in Interior Architecture and Design at the Academy of Art University.

 concretepaintings.jpg